alphabet5/ethernetip-api/README.md

 This is a simple api to read/write tags using pycomm3 library.

-The excel file uses VBA-tools/VBA-Web for an easy setup of the api requests.
+The excel file uses the following for an easy setup of the api requests and json constructing and parsing.
+- VBA-tools/VBA-Web
+- VBA-tools/VBA-JSON
+- VBA-tools/VBA-Dictionary (Included with VBA-tools/VBA-Web)

 ## Requirements